gaominghu/fechty/README.md

 Make sure you have ionic : `npm install -g ionic`

+Make sure you are using **node v12** --> go use nvm: https://github.com/creationix/nvm and stop make us cry.

 After installation complete, cd to the cloned repo and then,

 `npm install`